Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/08_Status.md

 All 21 Upāsikā Days led by Ajahn Pasanno with recordings on abhayagiri.org are in the Archive.
 TWo more on YouTube haven't made it yet.

 ### Other
 Almost all teachers have given consent for their 2001 Ajahn Chah Conference audio.
-Several Abhayagiri anniversary celebrations and a podcast with Ajahn Pasanno are in progress.
+Several Abhayagiri anniversary celebrations are in progress.

 ## Known issues and limitations

- - Pressing the back button sometimes returns to a seemingly random scroll position on the previous page ([Github issue #52](https://github.com/Kaccana-Bhikkhu/qs-archive/issues/52)).
  - References do not link to specific pages within the pdf on mobile browsers.

 ## Previous releases: